“Give us a true truth.”

 You’re far from home.

 O barred owl screeching

 in the night, as you sing your song

 will you please?

 Your noise keeps us awake,

 so we can’t sleep.

 Please bless us with your stay.

-Composed by the poets of VOAMN's Southwest Senior Center in a session led by Rachel Moritz, April 27, 2017
+By the Poets of VOAMN's Southwest Senior Center in a session led by Rachel Moritz, Minneapolis, April 27, 2017